nickfallon/catalyst/README.md

 When provided with a Postgres database, Catalyst does the following:

-- Read all tables and foreign keys in the database.
+- Reads all tables and foreign keys in the database.

 - Creates an OpenAPI specification from the tables and keys and saves the result to `openapi.3.0.0.json` in the root folder.